thorhs/node_exporter_aix/README.md

 All collectors are enabled by default.
 If collectors are specified on the command line, only thoes collectors will be enabled.

+## Default port
+Default port used by this node exporter is :9100.

+The port can be changed with the -p flag:
+    ./build/node_exporter_aix -p 9101

 ### Enabled by default

 flag | Description